Initiatives, Advocacy & Information

 The Australian Beverages Council supports the sustainability initiatives of all our Members and we work closely with State and Territory Governments on Container Deposit Schemes to ensure they are cost-effective and deliver for manufacturers and consumers.

 The ABCL and its members consider sustainability a top priority for our industry.
 We advocate for better recycling outcomes at the state and federal level, sit on multiple national and international reference groups, and are a signatory to the Australian Packaging Covenant Organisation and the ANZPAC Plastics Pact.
-Through our Environmental Priorities Plan, the Beverage Industry Environmental Committee and the Packaging Working Group, we help our members make more sustainable choices, evaluate their packaging and quantify it for the greater public.
+Through our Environmental Sustainability Roadmap to 2030 (ESR30), Beverages Industry Environmental Committee, Packaging Working Group and Resource Recovery Working Group, we help our members make more sustainable choices, evaluate their packaging and quantify it for the greater public.

 We invite you to learn about the packaging you use with your favourite drinks and how the ABCL is working to ensure we recover every bottle, can and pack and recycle it back into new recycled containers for your drinks.